-This requires localised bottlenecks to be removed from the network to en- This involves the creation of balanced on-street parking provision which sure smooth traffic flow and reduce the occurrence of congestion.
-In some takes account of the demands placed upon it by the area.
-In particular, it is instances this may necessitate reducing or moving parking provision where it necessary to ensure sufficient kerbside space is allocated for loading, buses, is creating problems on the carriageway.
-In addition, clearways will be used Blue Badge and resident parking where appropriate and that it is located in a to ensure unhindered access into our town centres.
+This requires localised bottlenecks to be removed from the network to ensure smooth traffic flow and reduce the occurrence of congestion.
+In some instances this may necessitate reducing or moving parking provision where it is creating problems on the carriageway.
+In addition, clearways will be used to ensure unhindered access into our town centres.